Lola Mk4: the debut F1 pole-sitter that fizzled out

 As you will have read already, we hope, freethinking Eric Broadley’s neat prototype clubman’s gem had shimmered across Britain’s tracks just four years previously.
 And now his first GP car, the beautiful Mk4, was knocking on victory’s world championship door in its maiden season (winning at non-championship level), beating the might of Ferrari and Porsche.

-Had it not been for a backmarker dawdling in the spray at the last comer — the crucial right before the long, undulating finishing straight — of an epic German Grand Prix, John Surtees might have guided the Mk4 to victory at the Niirburgring, instead of finishing second to Hill’s BRM.
 Think of it: low-key Lola, the design brains trust that has so often hid its light under others’ bushels since, winning first time out on the mighty Nordschleife.
 Unassuming Broadley was never going to shade the Flash ‘Arry genius of Colin Chapman, but such a memorable victory might have propelled his fledgling Fl team onto a different level, held its crucial constituent parts together.

-But Heini Walter’s guerilla Ecurie Filipinetti four-cylinder Porsche 718 did lie in the mist And Hill did beat Surtees to a soggy chequered flag, by just over 2sec.
+But Heini Walter’s guerilla Ecurie Filipinetti four-cylinder Porsche 718 did lie in the mist and Hill did beat Surtees to a soggy chequered flag, by just over 2sec.
 And Lola’s season did fizzle out in a welter of retirements.
-And backers Bowmaker did withdraw support as a result And Surtees, his F1 education completed by an intense R&D year with Lola, did feel able, finally, to sign for Ferrari.
+And backers Bowmaker did withdraw support as a result and Surtees, his F1 education completed by an intense R&D year with Lola, did feel able, finally, to sign for Ferrari.

 And instead, FoMoCo came a-calling at Lola’s Bromley base, wowed by free-thinking Broadley’s midengined GT racer, the GT40, née Mk6.
-Le Mans, Indianapolis and increasing customer demand, all of them far more lucrative than the Formula One of the period, thereafter blunted any GP aspirations Broadley held.
+Le Mans, Indianapolis and increasing customer demand, all of them far more lucrative than the Formula 1 of the period, thereafter blunted any GP aspirations Broadley held.

 Truth be told, it had never been his be-all and end-all.
 Truth be told, it was near-neighbour and admirer Surtees who had kick-started Lola’s F1 programme; Broadley had been too busy fretting over his threadbare finances to consider it.
-After a season going nowhere in an off-the-peg second-string Cooper, though, Surtees knew his career needed new impetus, needed the benefit of a focused works effixt.
-By the summer of 1961, his intensity and drive had brought finance house Bowmaker, experienced principal Reg Parnell, and the Fluntested but indubitably talented Broadley together.
+After a season going nowhere in an off-the-peg second-string Cooper, though, Surtees knew his career needed new impetus, needed the benefit of a focused works effort.
+By the summer of 1961, his intensity and drive had brought finance house Bowmaker, experienced principal Reg Parnell, and the untested but indubitably talented Broadley together.
 And before the season was out, he would be sorting Lola’s F1 prototype.

 The final piece of the puzzle was meant to be Coventry-Climax’s 90-degree V8 FWMV, which arrived just in time for the 1962 Dutch GP on May 20.
-Fitted with a four-cylinder Climax, Surtees’ Lola had regularly been best of the non-V8 rest in early-season `sighter’ races, sharing fastest lap with the date-with-destiny-bound Lotus 18/21 of Stirling Moss in Goodwood’s Glover Trophy.
+Fitted with a four-cylinder Climax, Surtees’ Lola had regularly been best of the non-V8 rest in early-season ‘sighter’ races, sharing fastest lap with the date-with-destiny-bound Lotus 18/21 of Stirling Moss in Goodwood’s Glover Trophy.
 But the V8 was not the immediate panacea it had been hoped.

 All looked well from the outside, Surtees planting the Mk4 on pole for its world championship debut.
 But, from within, he was unhappy with its unpredictable handling.
 The altered mountings demanded by the V8, and its extra power, had revealed too many spaces in the Mk4’s frame.
 There were other cracks in the veneer, too: only the official timekeepers had ‘spotted’ Surtees’ out-of-the-blue banzai lap; and Broadley had seen the future in a sand-blasted paddock the paradigm shift that was Chapman’s 25.